 Table 1 Average Rankings of Color Preferences

 In view of the conflicting evidence from previous research, Eysenck (1941) conducted further experiments and critically reviewed the previous research.
-He found that the agreement between rankings of colors is as high as agreement between tests of intelligence, that some prefer saturated colors and others unsaturated colors, and that there were no gender differences (although women appear to slightly prefer yellow over orange).
+He found that the agreement between rankings of colors is as high as agreement between tests of intelligence, that some prefer saturated colors and others unsaturated colors, and that there were no gender differences.
 Given that von Allesch had concluded from his work that the results were too variable to say that there was any clear color preference, Eysenck subjected von Allesch’s results to statistical analysis.
 He concluded that, in fact, von Allesch’s results were essentially identical with my own, both as regards the amount of agreement between the subjects, and as regards the nature of the factors determining the judgement of the subjects.

 Based on the findings of various experiments from other researchers, Eysenck derived the rankings shown in Table 1.
 This was based upon a total of 21,060 subjects.
 Figure 3 compares the color rankings of men and women and shows that there is very little difference, Eysenck reporting a correlation of 0.95.
 Yellow is slightly preferred over orange by women and orange over yellow by men.